 After WWII, the population of Swedish Lapphunds was extremely limited.
 The Finns and Swedes took the initiative to make an inventory of the breed and to standardise it.
 Many dogs that had survived the war were owned by the Sami.
 Resulting from differences in insights about various types, the two breeds currently known originated: the Swedish Lapphund and the Finnish Lapphund, also referred to as Lapinkoira.

 The Lapphund today

-In Sweden, the Lapphund has a good population; about 200 dogs are born annually.
+In Sweden, the Lapphund has a good population.

 Originally, Lapphunds are a breed that has always had to work hard.
 As a house dog, they will thus require sufficient distraction and activities to prevent them from developing into a nervous dog with too much energy.
 As other breeds from the spitz group, Lapphunds are able to use their voice but this can be easily controlled because it is an intelligent breed.